vendidero/woocommerce-germanized/readme.txt

 Bug reports may be filed via our [GitHub repository](https://github.com/vendidero/woocommerce-germanized).

+= Where do I report security bugs found in this plugin? =

+Please report security bugs found in the source code of the Germanized for WooCommerce plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/4ebb0254-1bf0-407c-adf3-f510e6d03081).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Screenshots ==

 1. Some of the checkout adjustments to comply with the button solution